Pelosi's first tweets after Kabul bombings about Women's Equality Day

 CLICK HERE TO GET THE FOX NEWS APP

-Pelosi's tweets came hours after the news broke that suspected suicide bombers attacked the crowded gates of the airport in Kabul, where thousands of people are trying to flee.
-She made no mention of the attacks that left at least three U.S. Marines injured.
+Pelosi's tweets came hours after the news broke that suspected suicide bombers attacked the crowded gates of the airport in Kabul, where thousands of people were trying to flee.
+She made no mention of the attacks that left at least four U.S. Marines dead and at least three wounded.

+The House of Representatives made an early return from its August recess this week and took votes on on a Democrat-backed elections bill and a procedural "rule" that advances Democrats' $3.5 trillion spending plan while scheduling a vote for the bipartisan infrastructure bill.
+The House took no votes on Afghanistan-related legislation before returning to recess.

+Pelosi had addressed the crisis in Afghanistan during a press conference Wednesday, saying, "Our hopes and prayers and thoughts are with the people there."
+She also lauded members, Rep Jason Crow, D-Colo., in particular, for supporting a bill to help increase the government's capability to evacuate American allies from Afghanistan.
+But that legislation came in July, well before the situation in Afghanistan deteriorated.